JOINT MSc PROGRAMS

-The purpose of this postgraduate program is to educate new scientists in the subject area of Microsystems and nanotechnology.
+The purpose of this postgraduate program is to educate new scientists in the area of Microsystems and nanotechnology.
 This subject area is characterized by a continuous development, not expected to face decline in the years to come.
 Microsystems fabrication is quite similar to that of the integrated circuits and it is based on the so called batch fabrication.
 Batch fabrication is considered as a key point in the development of classical microelectronics.

-The master program “Physical and Technological Applications” deals with the specialization and training of high-level science and engineering scientists in the fields of Physics and Technology Applications, to augment their academic abilities required to work in research and development, staffing of research centres or academic units, as executives of Public and Private Enterprises and Organizations as well as executives in Tertiary Education (AEI, TEI)
+The master program “Physical and Technological Applications” deals with the specialization and training of high-level science and engineering scientists in the fields of Physics and Technology Applications, to augment their academic abilities required to work in research and development, staffing of research centers or academic units, as executives of Public and Private Enterprises and Organizations as well as executives in Tertiary Education (AEI, TEI)